 All Basecamp events include worship, teaching, training sessions, activities and time to relax.
 Over and over again people talk of the huge benefit of Basecamp as a place to go deeper in your faith, get into the Bible, learn new skills and develop lasting friendships.

-You choose one of the three Basecamp training events (see our events section for full details).
-The weekend Basecamps at Pitlochry and Lendrick Muir provide an essential introduction to being a leader.
+You choose one of the Basecamp training events (see our events section for full details).
+The weekend Basecamp at Lendrick Muir provides an essential introduction to being a leader.
 The six day Basecamp at Kingscross is an in-depth introduction with more time to delve into the issues, have fun and learn together.

 - Learn how to assist in small group teaching